UK Sea Fishing for Beginners

 10. If you’re lure fishing, use a light modern lure rod not an old-fashioned rod

-When lure fishing, I recommend using a modern lure rod so that you’re able to effectively cast smaller lures without using additional weights.
-This way, you can simply tie your line to the lure and you’re fishing!
-If you use old fashioned rod that casts over 2oz for lure fishing (like most rods in the tackle shops), you will be forced to use lures that some would argue are too large for most British fish species, or else use additional lead weights in order to be able to cast effectively.
-This creates more faff for you when setting up and makes it far harder to detect bites from fish.
-There are many reasons that modern lure fishing is worth giving a go (primarily: it’s extremely fun!), yet it hasn’t caught on fully in the UK.
-Perhaps it’s because many anglers prefer to use the kit they grew up using.
-Fishing and nostalgia go hand in hand…
+When lure fishing, I recommend using a modern lure rod to effectively cast smaller lures without additional weights.
+This way, you can tie your line directly to the lure and start fishing!
+If you opt for an old-fashioned rod that casts over 2oz for lure fishing, like most rods in tackle shops, you’ll need to use larger lures.
+Some argue these are too large for most British fish species.
+Alternatively, you’ll have to use additional lead weights for effective casting.
+This requirement creates more hassle during setup and makes bite detection from fish more challenging.
+There are numerous reasons to try modern lure fishing.
+Primarily, it’s extremely fun!
+However, it hasn’t fully caught on in the UK.
+Perhaps many anglers prefer using the kit they grew up with.
+After all, fishing and nostalgia often go hand in hand.

 For nearly all anglers, I’d recommend owning a spinning rod that casts less than 40g.
 You’ll also need to buy an appropriate spinning reel for such a light rod and suitable light line to match.